Belkonar/policy-engine/README.md

 a default permission of `["*"]` will be returned.
 This effectively makes is so that if the database is empty it will give the appropriate permissions to setup the initial RBAC rule sets.

+Depending on the complexity of the namespaces and/or policies, I would suggest caching them with a key format of `perm-{subject}-{namespace}`.
+Since dashes cannot be used in a namespace it's relatively safe from collision.